lordrisborik/word2vec_content/README.md

 The result is this text file (actual size is about 43 MB): word2vec_content.zip

 The motivation of this project is to show words and phrases in word2vec.
 Normally it is a blackbox.
-It would be helpful to follow up projects like clustering.
+It would be helpful to follow up projects like clustering also.

 References:
 https://radimrehurek.com